-- Low weight: The holder for this road bike brake pads is machined so that the overall weight is low.
-The Kool-Stop inserts are using dual compounds along with the titanium hardware.
+- Low weight: The holder for these road bike brake pads are machined and use titanium hardware so that the overall weight is low.
 Each pair weighs 28g only.

-- Dual Compound: The KS-VBHDL uses a new dual-compound on the holders here.
-The softer black Kool-Stop compound is used ahead of the point of attachment, while the Salmon compound is found behind this attachment point.
+- Dual Compound: The KS-VBHDL uses a new dual compound on the holders that have been forged from aluminium.
+The softer black Kool Stop compound is used ahead of the point of attachment, while Salmon compound is found behind this attachment point.
 Salmon is hard and grips more.
 This Dual compound will reduce any braking noise while still offering relentless braking power.

-- Asymmetrical shape: Owing to the off-center point of attachment, we can see that the rear section is longer in comparison to the front.
-This unusual shape helps to distribute pressure more evenly on the brake shake surface.
+- Asymmetrical shape: Owing to the off-centre point of attachment, we can see that the rear section of these Kool Stop brake pads are longer in comparison to the front.
+This unusual shape helps to distribute pressure more evenly on the brake shoe surface.
 The rear end is responsible for a larger portion of the braking as it digs in.
 At the same time, the front section lifts off.

-- Spherical washers: This Kool-Stop road bike brake pad model uses threaded shafts.
+- Spherical washers: This Kool Stop road bike brake pad model uses threaded shafts.
 It also offers spherical washers or nuts that will allow the rider to fine adjust the brake shoe angle.
-They have a ball-socket mechanism, and the brake arms will not need to be bent.
+Basically they have a ball-socket mechanism, and the brake arms will not need to bend.

 - Plow tip: The brake pads come with a small projection at the rear end, that is shaped like a wedge.
-It will squeegee the grit and water from the rims so that no unwanted particles are prevailing in the middle of the rims and the braking surface.
+It will squeegee the grit and water from the rims so that there are no unwanted particles prevailing in the middle of the rims and the braking surface.

-- When the pads are installed with minimized toe-in, the brake pads will hardly make any squealing and chattering noises.
+- When the pads are installed with minimised toe-in, the brakes pads will hardly make any squealing and chattering noises.
 To ensure that the pads are striking the rims first for braking, the front section of the brake pads have to be angled inwards slightly.

 - Since the dual compound brake pads are longer in the rear section, the pads were tucking in the back of the forks.
-We resorted to aligning the pads properly for the rim.
-This was achieved by vertically attaching them to the lever arms; however, we took care so that this attachment was not too tight.
+We resorted to aligning the pads properly with respect to the rim.
+This was achieved by vertically attaching them on the lever arms; however, we took care so that this attachment was not too tight.

 - Toeing could also be adjusted by placing a business card( that was twice folded ) on the rear side of the brake pads.
 The bolt would need to be tightened while the handle for the brake is to be squeezed.